lockpicker/Simplification-Engineering-Test/Readme.md

     Password: bitnami
     ```
 - Database is MariaDB
-- Database credentials - purposely not provided
+- Database credentials - you should be able to find it
 - SSH is enabled on the VM
 - Webroot can be accessed through the `htdocs` symlink in the home directory